 Preparing for a Career in Emergency Management

 Some emergency management jobs in Texas are available to independent contractors in the private sector, while others are reserved for those with local experience, such as those who contributed to the clean up after the Deepwater Horizon Oil Spill.
 In all cases, a relevant education is the starting point for a career in emergency management.
-Many in the field hold degrees in:
+Many in the field hold bachelor’s, master’s and even doctorate degrees such as these:

 - B.A. in Homeland Security